Lassen Volcanic National Park Attractions: Hikes, Lakes, Caves and Geothermal Areas

-One of California’s most under utilized National Parks, due mainly to its location in Northern California, is also one of its most beautiful.
-This park has everything from subway caves and volcanic summits to geothermal areas and waterfalls.
-It is a must visit in California and here is a collection of the things you will see when you visit, based on entering from the southern entrance.
+Lassen Volcanic National Park is one of California’s most underutilized, due mainly to its location in Northern California, but it is also one of its most beautiful.
+This park has everything from volcanic summits to geothermal areas and waterfalls.
+It is a must visit in California and here is a collection of the things you will see when you visit.
+Let me know what I left off in the comments.

 Cold Boiling Lake